wp-plugins/wp-lister-for-amazon/readme.txt

 Yes, there are.
 Please check out our growing knowledgebase at http://www.wplab.com/plugins/wp-lister-for-amazon/faq/

 == Changelog ==
+= 0.9.6.12 =
+* improved storing taxes in created WooCommerce orders
+* fixed order line item product_id and variation_id for created WooCommerce orders containing variations
+* skip FBA orders from being auto completed on Amazon / Order Fulfillment Feed
+* fixed "The order id ... was not associated with your merchant" error for FBA orders
+* repricing tool: restore listing view filters after using min/max price wizard
+* added option to filter order to import by marketplace - prevent duplicate orders if the same account is connected to multiple marketplaces
+* added feed template / category "Sport & Freizeit" on amazon.de
+* added Deutsche Post shipping provider

+= 0.9.6.11 =
+* fixed missing variation_theme values for some templates like Jewellery and Clothing
+* fixed Error 99001: A value is required for the "feed_product_type" field (for parent variations)
+* fixed missing bullet points for (parent) variations
+* fixed FBA cron job not running more often than 24 hours
+* fixed duplicate description on imported products - leave product short description empty
+* fixed possible layout issue caused by 3rd party CSS
+* fixed empty external_product_id_type column for amazon.in
+* send SellerId instead of Merchant in SubmitFeed request header (SDK bug)
+* added DPD shipping service on edit order page

+= 0.9.6.10 =
+* added experimental support for amazon.in
+* improved order processing for large numbers of orders
+* fixed error: A value is required for the brand_name / item_name field

+= 0.9.6.9 =
+* added filter option to show listings with no profile assigned
+* fixed issue where orders were not imported / synced correctly if ListOrderItems requests are throttled
+* fixed issue where some orders were not imported if multiple accounts are used
+* fixed possible issue where lowest prices would not be updated from Amazon

+= 0.9.6.8 =
+* fixed issue where variable items would be imported as simple products
+* fixed issue where parent attributes (e.g. brand) were missing for child variations (attribute_brand shortcode)
+* parent variations should only have three columns set: item_sku, parent_child, variation_theme
+* fixed possible php notice on inventory check (tools page)
+* added filter hook wpla_reason_for_not_creating_wc_order - allow other plugins to decide whether an order is created

 = 0.9.6.7 =
 * fixed issue where activity indicator could show reports in progress when all reports were already processed
 * improved multiple offers indicator on repricing page - explain possible up-pricing issues in tooltip